hugorodrigues/smart-function/README.md

 All data types are fully customized and can be shared across your entire application.
 A data type is responsible of:

 - **Validate:** Check if the data is valid (e.g.: email, number, etc.)
-- **Normalize:** Manipulate/sanitize the data (e.g.: trim, htmlentities, etc)
+- **Normalize:** Manipulate/sanitize the data (e.g.: trim, strip html, encode, etc)
 - **Interpolate:** Receive one value and return another (e.g.: receive a ID and return the entire table record)

 ## Motivation
 I'm tired of having to manually validate, normalize and (sometimes) manipulate/interpolate data before actually start coding.
-Also, when doing code reviews, the worst part (and prone to security vulnerabilities ) is to check if all params are being fully validated and sanitized.
+Also, when doing code reviews, the worst part (and prone to security vulnerabilities) is to check if all params are being fully validated and sanitized.

-I also need a way to centralize and unit-test all this validations, normalizations and interpolations (types)
+I also need a way to centralize and unit-test all this validations, normalizations and interpolations types.

 ## TLDR

-Imagine you have a function that is responsible of update a user e-mail address, you typically have something like this:
+Imagine you have a function that is responsible of update a user e-mail address.
+You typically have something like this:

 ```js
 function updateUserEmail (userId, newEmail, cb){